 Why do people take ginseng?

 Ginseng has traditionally been used for a number of medical conditions.
-However, only a fraction of them have been seriously researched.
+However, its benefits for most of them haven't been seriously researched.

 There are two main types of ginseng: Asian or Korean ginseng (Panax ginseng) and American ginseng (Panax quinquefolius).
 Studies have found that the different types have different benefits.
 In traditional Chinese medicine, American ginseng is considered less stimulating than the Asian variety.